 How to Actually Change Minds, Including Your Own

-So if facts don’t work, what does?
+So if facts don’t work on their own, what does?
 The research actually offers some hope.
-But the strategies are counterintuitive.
+But the strategies are counterintuitive.[11]

 1. Start with solutions, not problems.
 Dan Ariely’s research on solution aversion shows that people are more open to acknowledging a problem when the proposed solutions align with their values.
 If you want someone to accept climate science, don’t lead with regulations.
 Lead with market-based solutions.
 Let them accept the problem on their own terms.